HasanRizvi17/Data-Analytics-Projects/RFM Analysis/README.md

 - **Customers with an RFM score of X14 (114, 214, 314)**: These customers have demonstrated a high willingness to pay.
 Consider premium offers or value add cross/up-sells to increase AOV.
 Don't waste margin on discounts.

 ### Potential for Loyalty Program
-•	Tiered incentives can ignite customer engagement and prompt them to purchase more.
+- **Tiered incentives** can ignite customer engagement and prompt them to purchase more.
 You can begin with basic membership rewards to encourage customers to sign up for the loyalty program and offer more valuable rewards to your repeat clients as they increase their purchasing volumes.
 (Dastgyr app can have a point tracker).
 By gaining more points, buyers can level up from one tier to the next.
 Leveling up to the next tier can offer more benefits, better pricing, or other incentives.
-•	Referral programs can be used to offer more bonuses to customers/retailers as they invite more customers.
+- **Referral programs** can be used to offer more bonuses to customers/retailers as they invite more customers.
 Newly referred customers are eligible for this bonus as well.
 This will make participating in the program a win-win for everyone.